tinygo-org/tinygo-site/content/docs/reference/devices/_index.md

   Sensors and displays that are supported by TinyGo.
 ---

-TinyGo has driver support for many different sensors and devices such as digital accelerometers and multicolor LEDs.
+TinyGo has support for many different devices and sensors such as digital accelerometers, OLED displays, WiFi adaptors, and more.

+Drivers are packages designed to make it easier to use these devices from your own TinyGo programs.

-All of the drivers code is in the TinyGo Drivers repository located at [https://github.com/tinygo-org/drivers/](https://github.com/tinygo-org/drivers/).
+All of these drivers can be found in the TinyGo Drivers repository located at [https://github.com/tinygo-org/drivers/](https://github.com/tinygo-org/drivers/).

-The following 65 devices are supported.
+The following 67 devices are supported.

 | Device Name | Interface Type |
 |----------|-------------|